SukanyaBasu79/Getting-and-cleaning-data/README.md

                                              PART 2
    ==========================================================================================

-                      (Repeat the steps of part 1 for the testing data set.)
+                      (Repeats the steps of part 1 for the testing data set.)

 i.
 Reads the subject ID from the testing data text file and store it in a data table called
      'Subject_ID_Test’ with column name 'subject_id’.